viswanathct/kart/ReadMe.md

 * Decided not to have partial providers, as it would mess-up the structure by complicating the abstractions. ie: Parts of structures, implicitly combined to make a a structure is often impossible to comprehend or maintain.

+* Routes of the UI represent actual visual elements.
+Elements are under a strict tree, even the loose ones like message-boxes reside under global.popups element.

+* Every property would support the value, none, to unset existing settings and possibly use defaults.
+And the value inherit, to inherit the value of its parent. just like CSS.

 Thoughts
 --------

 * Writing native services would quicken the MVP.

-* Later, SQL expressions could be borrowed to achieve language independence.
+* SQL expressions could be borrowed to achieve language independence.
 The choice is due to SQL being declarative, already.
 And also because of the availability of a well defined spec.

 * Fields could be declared to be invisible, by setting the super property of the ui-schema, hidden to true.